 Cladding spraying in Wolverhampton

-The Black Country built its name on metal, and a large share of Wolverhampton’s commercial property is still wrapped in it.
+The Black Country built its name on metal, and we see plenty of it still wrapping commercial buildings across Wolverhampton.
 Cladding spraying takes those profiled steel and composite panel elevations, many of them decades old and badly faded, and resprays them on site with a specialist coating system.
-The building keeps its cladding, the business keeps trading, and the elevation gets its colour and protection back without a single panel going to landfill.
+The building keeps its cladding, your business keeps trading, and the elevation gets its colour and protection back without a single panel going to landfill.

 We work survey-led.
-Before we specify or price anything, the building is inspected, the existing finish is tested and the condition of the substrate is recorded.
+Before we specify or price anything, we inspect the building, we test the existing finish and we record the condition of the substrate.
 What we find decides what we propose.
-If a panel needs replacing rather than coating, you will hear it from us at survey stage, not discover it on the final invoice.
+If a panel needs replacing rather than coating, you’ll hear it from us at survey stage, not discover it on the final invoice.

 Industrial stock, industrial wear

 Caught at the right stage, all of that is treatable.
 The respray then puts a new engineered finish over sound, prepared metal rather than a cosmetic coat over a developing problem.
-Roofs, gutters, flashings and personnel doors can be brought into the same specification where their condition justifies it, which usually makes better use of the access than treating the walls alone.
+Roofs, gutters, flashings and personnel doors can be brought into the same specification where their condition justifies it.
+This usually makes better use of the access than treating the walls alone.

 What happens before anyone lifts a spray gun

 The survey drives everything.
-We test how well the existing coating is bonded, identify any areas that must be repaired or treated rather than simply overcoated, and work out the practical plan: access equipment, masking, protection of stock and vehicles, and how to phase the work around an operating site.
+We test how well the existing coating is bonded.
+We identify any areas that must be repaired or treated rather than simply overcoated.
+Then we work out the practical plan: access equipment, masking, protection of stock and vehicles, and how to phase the work around an operating site.
 Where a site runs around the clock, the phasing is agreed with the people who run it, not imposed on them.

 - Adhesion and condition testing of the existing coating